dell/omnia/docs/source/InstallationGuides/Benchmarks/AutomatingOpenMPI.rst

 * ``discovery_provision.yml`` has been executed.
 * Verify that the target nodes are in the ``booted`` state.
 For more information, `click here <../InstallingProvisionTool/ViewingDB.html>`_.
 * An Omnia **slurm** cluster has been set up by ``omnia.yml`` running with at least 2 nodes: 1 slurm_control_node and 1 slurm_node.
 * A local OpenMPI repository has been created.
-For more information, `click here. <../LocalRepo/localrepos.html>`_.
+For more information, `click here <../LocalRepo/localrepos.html>`_.

 **To run the playbook**::